AjayrajC/Twitter_sentiment_analysis/README.md

 # Features

-Data Cleaning: Removes special characters, hyperlinks, and usernames from tweets.
+Data Cleaning: Removes special characters, hyperlinks, and usernames from comments.

-Sentiment Analysis: TextBlob to classify tweets based on their sentiment.
+Sentiment Analysis: TextBlob to classify comments based on their sentiment.

 Machine Learning: Logistic Regression model with CountVectorizer for feature extraction.